Jewellery Maker, Jewellery Designer

 Conversely, traditional retail jewellery focus on what sells so they all look similar, however, they do focus on wearability.
 These designs tend to be less adventurous, and this style of jewellery looks perfectly made, as if machine manufactured, which much of it is.

 Tara Lois’ jewellery falls between these extremes.
-Her designs are conceptual in that they are one-of-a-kind pieces which tell a story and embody emotions, but they are also wearable and made from precious materials.
+Her designs are conceptual in that they are one-of-a-kind pieces, jewellery that tells a story and embodies emotions, but they are also wearable and made from precious materials.

 She believes passionately that her work should be recognised as handmade, and never finished to look manufactured.
 Her goal is that the craftsmanship which she invests in the creation of her jewellery, is valued as much as her design skills.